GAJT-710ML Anti-Jam Antenna

 GAJT provides anti-jam performance comparable to much larger systems, but at a significantly lower cost.
-GAJT is a Commercial Off-the-Shelf (COTS) product, providing short order lead times and quick deployment.
-It easily integrates into new vehicle platforms or can be retrofitted with GPS receivers and vehicle navigation systems on existing and legacy military fleets.
+It is easily integrated into new platforms or can be retrofitted with the existing GPS receivers and navigation systems on existing and legacy military fleets.

 - Immediate availability for urgent operational needs